danlentz/clj-uuid/README.md

 * * * * * *

-**clj-uuid** is a Clojure library for generation and utilization of UUIDs (Universally Unique Identifiers) as described by [**IETF RFC-9562**](http://www.ietf.org/rfc/rfc9562.txt).
+**danlentz.clj-uuid** is a Clojure library for generation and utilization of UUIDs (Universally Unique Identifiers) as described by [**IETF RFC-9562**](http://www.ietf.org/rfc/rfc9562.txt).